 Reviews should not be restricted to a particular length.
 The review should contain sufficient background information to provide the reader with the necessary context for understanding the analyses contained in the review.
 However, for the sake of brevity, if particular information has not changed since the program was implemented or last reviewed (e.g., biology of the species), that information can be incorporated by referencing the appropriate document.
-Further, if a particular component of a program is the subject of a current management action, that component does not need to be addressed in a detailed manner within the review.
-A summary containing a description of, rationale for, and current status of the management action is sufficient.
 In addition, if a detailed analysis of a particular component of a program or certain aspect of that component has been conducted elsewhere, the detailed analysis can be incorporated by reference.
-However, a summary of the findings and their implications with respect to evaluating the program's performance should be included in the review.
-Finally, because recommendations are expected to come from a variety of sources, the review should clearly indicate the source of all recommendations and note commonalities and issues of divergent opinion.
+However, a summary of the findings and their implications with respect to evaluating the program's performance should be included in the review